 I’m just going to say it.
 Whisky tastes better when drunk with the person who made it.

-So sipping through the Balvenie Cask Finish Series with recently appointed Malt Master Kelsey McKechnie was not just a special treat, it was a perfect opportunity to better understand four Balvenie ‘secondary finish’ single malts: Double Wood Aged 12 Years, Rum Cask Aged 14 Years, Balvenie Stories: A Revelation of Cask and Character Aged 19 Years, and PortWood 21-year-old.
+So sipping through The Balvenie Cask Finish Series with recently appointed Malt Master Kelsey McKechnie was not just a special treat, it was a perfect opportunity to better understand four Balvenie ‘secondary finish’ single malts: Double Wood Aged 12 Years, Caribbean Cask Aged 14 Years, The Balvenie Stories: A Revelation of Cask and Character Aged 19 Years, and PortWood 21-year-old.
 Below, McKechnie walks us through each expression.

 The Balvenie Double Wood Aged 12 Years